jeemsli/jeemsli.github.io/index.md

 permalink: /
 ---

-Hey, I'm James, but I go by Jeems sometimes.
+Hi there!
+I'm James, but my mom calls me Jeems.
 I make cool apps from time to time.

 <hr>